Dollman vs. Demonic Toys

 Dollman vs. Demonic Toys (on screen title being Dollman vs. the Demonic Toys) is a 1993 American direct-to-video horror film.
 It is a continuation of three films released by Full Moon Features: Dollman, Demonic Toys and Bad Channels.

 Much of the movie consists of flashbacks from the three previous movies, aimed to enhance the story and promote the earlier movies.
 This film was followed by Puppet Master vs. Demonic Toys in 2004 with alternate designs for the toys, which initially aired on Syfy.
-In 2010, a direct sequel to the first film titled Demonic Toys: Personal Demons was released, which ignores the events in Dollman vs. Demonic Toys.
-Although the UK DVD inlay refers to the events.
+In 2010, a direct sequel to the first film titled Demonic Toys: Personal Demons was released.

 Plot

 The film begins with Brick Bardo (Tim Thomerson from Dollman) hitchhiking to get to the town of Pahoota, where he tries to find a girl named Nurse Ginger (Melissa Behr, playing her character from Bad Channels), to prove to her that she is not alone.
 Meanwhile, the film cuts to Judith Grey (Tracy Scoggins from Demonic Toys), who has a nightmare about the events that happened in the previous film a year before.
-Ever since the events that took place a year before, Judith has been watching the Toyland Warehouse, believing that the toys are still alive.
+Ever since the events that took place a year before, Judith has been watching the Arcadia Warehouse, believing that the toys are still alive.
 Meanwhile, a drunken bum enters the warehouse to shelter from the rain, and starts to mess around with a clown tricycle until he gets knocked in the head with a box of toys, causing him to hit his head on the ground, killing him.
-However, his blood continues to flow over to the place where the demon was buried and brings back Baby Oopsy Daisy, Jack Attack, and Mr. Static.
-Grizzly Teddy is replaced by a new toy named Zombietoid – a blonde GI Joe action figure with a machete as a weapon.
+However, his blood continues to flow over to the place where the demon was buried and brings back Baby Oopsie Daisy, Jack Attack, and Mr. Static.
+Grizzly Teddy is replaced by a new toy Zombietoid, a blonde G.I.
+Joe action figure with a machete as a weapon.

 Judith, who is now inside the building, sees the toys in full view, but is then arrested for breaking into a secluded building while serving out a suspension.
 After the police leave, the toys force the new security guard, Ray Vernon to help them with their needs.
 Ginger, who spends her time on a kitchen counter all alone, is being harassed by a sleazy reporter for an interview and so she reluctantly agrees so he'll leave her in peace.
 After he leaves, a big spider appears and as Ginger screams, Brick suddenly shows up and shoots it dead.
 Then a surprised Ginger asks Brick how he's so tiny like her, which results in both characters recapping their stories.